 The UNSETTLED project by myself and Dea Morgain, was shown recently at the State Library of South Australia in Adelaide.
 This project was a partnership with the State Library of South Australia and the Adnyamathanha Traditional Lands Association.
 Read more about the project here.

-“Open Air” is a new project exploring creative ways of imaging the Earth.
-It features aerial imagery on two vastly different scales – motion controlled macro imaging of the paintings and processes of Australian painter Emma Walker, and time-lapse video of Australian territory via Landsat satellite imagery.
+I’m very proud to announce that “Open Air” has been shortlisted for the prestigious Lumen Prize in the UK.
+This “earth imaging” project features motion controlled macro imaging of the paintings and processes of Australian painter Emma Walker, and time-lapse video of Australian territory via Landsat satellite imagery.
 More info here.

 Bonnywood Rising is a live cinema performance I produced in 2016 as part of the Arts Northern Rivers “If These Halls Could Talk” project.
 This project was produced in collaboration with the community of the town of Bonalbo NSW and artist Marion Conrow, with support from Southern Cross University staff and students.
 The filming of the project was documented with a motion-controlled cable-cam flying above all the action: here is a music video made with that material.
 More info here.

 As part of my work with satellite images from Geoscience Australia and the Digital Earth Australia platform, I produced a series of “time-lapse” mosaic images, showing changing environmental and atmospheric conditions over a period of 12 months in 2016, in a range of significant sites across Australia.
 These images are part of my ongoing exploration of how creative uses of satellite data can both reinforce the environmental monitoring function of the Landsat program and introduce new conceptual and artistic dimensions.